 (Extract from the Student Guidelines - New Immigration Regime for Full Time non-EEA Students)

 Irish Naturalisation & Immigration Service – Student Notices Website

 The INIS provides a Student Notices website where valuable information pertaining to the immigration rules for students can be accessed.

 - Student Guidelines - New Immigration Regime for Full Time non-EEA Students

-- Student Finances: Notice Regarding Evidence of Finance for ALL Non-EEA Students from 1 April 2011
+- Student Finances - Evidence of finance for all non-EU/EEA and non-Swiss Students from 1 April 2011

 - Special Extension of Residence for Timed-Out Students from 1 October 2011